-Jigs, part of the famous duo of ‘jigs and reels’, are the Irish songs with that well-known ‘didlee-dum’ beat.
-That’s because they’re written in 6/8 time - a way of saying, in musical notation, that there are six beats per bar, in ‘eighth notes’.
+Jigs, part of the famous duo of "jigs and reels", are the Irish songs with that well-known "didlee-dum" beat.
+That’s because they’re written in 6/8 time - a way of saying, in musical notation, that there are six beats per bar, in "eighth notes" (quavers).
 But the technicalities aren’t important if you know what you’re looking for.

 Reels are often what people think of when they think of trad.
 It’s a fast-paced type of tune in standard 4/4 musical tempo - a simple count of 1,2,3,4.
-What makes them tricky is often that they’re usually very fast.
+What makes them tricky is that they are usually played very fast.

-Hornpipes are a bit tougher to pick out, as they have differing rhythms, but the key thing is they all have an emphasis on the first and third part of the musical phrase - ONE two THREE four.
+Hornpipes are a bit tougher to pick out, as they have differing rhythms, but the key thing to remember is that they all have an emphasis on the first and third part of the musical phrase - ONE two THREE four.

-The European polka came to Ireland way back in the 1800s, and have become a core part of Irish music.
+The European polka came to Ireland way back in the 1800s, and they have become a core part of Irish music.
 It’s particularly popular in the Kerry, Clare, Cork and Limerick regions.
-They are written in 2/4 time with an emphasis on the off beat - 1-and-2-and, 1-and-2-and.
+They are written in 2/4 time with an emphasis on the off beat: 1-and-2-and, 1-and-2-and.

 Polkas are generally easy to learn, but as lively dance tunes, it’s all in the delivery.
 They need energy!

-There are many more that don’t fit neatly into the types above: slip jgs, hop jigs, mazurkas and Irish waltzes – but these are the ones you’re likely to encounter as a beginner.
+There are many other types of traditional Irish tunes that don’t fit neatly into those outlined above: slip jigs, hop jigs, mazurkas and Irish waltzes – but the main tunes mentioned here are the ones you’re likely to encounter as a beginner.

 Where to start?
-If you’ve got a tuition book, you could work through the lessons cover to cover, and a real-life teacher will provide you with tunes to practise each week.
-But if you’re craving something else, The Waltons New School of Music in Dublin runs monthly ‘slow sessions’ for beginners, where tunes are played at half speed (you can find out more about them here).
-Here’s what the starter tunes list for beginners looks like: http://www.newschool.ie/Trad_Slow_Sessions/Default.2200.html
+If you’ve got a tuition book, you could work through the lessons cover to cover, and a real-life teacher will provide you with tunes to practice each week.
+But if you’re craving something else, The Waltons New School of Music in Dublin runs monthly "slow sessions" for beginners, where tunes are played at half speed.
+You can find out more about them here.

 The Ballydesmond Polkas, 2 and 3 John Ryan's Polka / The Forty-Two Pound Cheque